-- Must have participated in at least one H.O.P.E.
-Trip during your college career or on going community service to apply
+- Must have participated in at least one H.O.P.E. immersion during your college career or before, perform on-going community service to apply

 - Valid Passport not expiring 6 months prior to your departure

 - Learn about Latino and Caribbean culture, history and issues of social justice

 - Continue to pursue justice after your return

 - Travel to Latin America or the Caribbean with the hope of discovering a new sense of community, which crosses the many borders of race, culture, land, and language

 - Think seriously about the commitment you will be making